neurons4me/CraftBeerChecker/README.md

 # CraftBeerChecker
 Scrapes the taproom list for the local breweries and alerts to new or favored offerings.

-This is a little project I started for myself becasue I constantly found myself missing out on tasting some very limited time offering from my favorite local craft brewery.
+This is a little project I started for myself becasue I constantly found myself missing out on tasting some very limited time offerings from my favorite local craft brewery.
 This is primarliy a learning project for me to practice with some libraries I've not worked with before.

 ## Roadmap
 * Feature - (Packages to learn)